handtrixx/ncms/md/posts/ncms_en.md

 ---
 {
-"title": "Another WCMS?
-Why not!",
-"filename": "ncms_en.md",
-"imgurl":"ncms/ncms_logo.png",
+"title": "not another Web Content Management System?!
+Let me introduce nCMS", "filename": "ncms_en.md", "imgurl":"ncms/ncms_logo.png",
 "keywords": ["Projekte"],
 "language": "en",
-"date":"2022-04-10",
+"date":"2022-04-15",
 "published":true,
 "excerpt":"Is there any reason to create your own Web Content Management System (WCMS)?
-There are already hunderds of them."
+There are already hunderds of them.
+Let me introduce nCMS to you and share some thoughts why I created it."
 }
 ---
 ![ncms_pageload](/media/full/ncms/ncms_logo_small.webp)